matimercado/documentation/docker/docker.md

 **Container**

- - A container is separate environment with its own processes, services and network
+ - A container is separate environment with its own processes, services and network.

 **Docker Image**

 - Is a package or a template.
-Containers run instances of an image which are isolated and have their own environment and processes
+Containers run instances of an image which are isolated and have their own environment and processes.
+We can search for Docker's images from https://hub.docker.com/search

 ## Basic Docker Commands